from copy import deepcopy

 def intersect_ncls(self, other: "IRanges", delete_index: bool = True) -> "IRanges":

-"""Find intersecting intervals with `other`.
+"""Find intersecting ranges with `other`.
 Uses the NCLS index.

 Args: